XuHo-IT/Ornamental_Fish_API/README.md

 - 🎤 **Voice-based search** powered by Vosk
 - ✋ **Hand gesture recognition** to simplify the ordering process
 - 📦 Modular architecture with clean API design
-- 📚 API versioning and Swagger/OpenAPI integration
+- 📚 API versioning and Swagger

 ---